 St Michan’s Church

 With roots dating back to the 11th-century, St Michan’s was the first church to be built on the North side of Dublin.
-Walk along Church Street for just a few minutes and away from the River Liffey, and you’ll stumble upon at what at a first glance seems like an unassuming church.
+Walk along Church Street for just a few minutes and away from the River Liffey, and you’ll stumble upon at what at a first glance seems like an unassuming church but is actually one of the best hidden gems of Dublin.

 The former 19th-century pharmacy turned bookstore and craft shop was once visited by James Joyce and is even listed as a location in his world-famous novel, Ulysses.
 Today it’s a must-see for any bibliophile on a trip to the Irish Capital.